Do Clexane Injections Leave A Mark?

 What Is Clexane and When Is It Used?

 Clexane is an injectable form of Heparin which is used to thin the blood and lower platelets.
 These injections are used for many types of medical conditions but the most common time it is used is during pregnancy.
 Other conditions that require you to take Clexane include blood disorders such as Factor V Leiden, heart patients, those who have recently had a stroke, blood clot patients and others needing to reduce their platelet counts.

 Since Clexane is an injection it is fairly simple to use.
 Just clean the area, pinch the skin, inject the Clexane and if you catch a blood vessel just wipe the blood away after a few moments.
 If you are fairly lean and don't have a lot of fat on your stomach you might find going into your thigh, or even under your arm (with some help) a lot more comfortable.
 Injecting Clexane into the muscle can be very painful so you want to find a nice little pocket of fat so that the body can take its time absorbing it.

-If you need some more detailed instructions and a video you can find them in my Side Effects of Clexane article.
+If you need some more detailed instructions you can find them in my Side Effects of Clexane article.

 ScarAway is a great way to get rid of stubborn scars.
 It can be used on newly formed scars to drastically reduce their appearance.
 If you have the patience you can even improve the look of older scars too, just give it a couple of months and the older scars will flatten, narrow and even lose their redness.

 In answer to the question "Does Clexane Leave A Mark?" the answer is yes, it does leave a mark.
 However, it's probably not as bad as you were expecting.
 Whenever you pierce the skin you are damaging it, thus creating a healing response from the surrounding cells.
 However, depending on how your body reacts to these types of wounds will depend on how big the final mark is.